IRS Forms

 When You Can Skip 4506‑B Entirely

 Check TEOS first.
 Determination letters issued on or after January 1, 2014 are usually ready to download at no cost.
 Search by legal name or EIN, open the organization profile, and look for a Determination Letter in the documents list.
+You can also ask the organization directly, since exempt organizations must make their exemption application and disclosable letters available for public inspection, which is often faster and free.
 If it is missing or older than 2014, use Form 4506‑B.

 Quick Flow